art-disent-fr.html

 No matter how many times I called back Gédéon Naudet on his number during this morning of December 19, I would henceforth systematically come across his answering machine.
 I tried several more times in the afternoon, then in the evening, then the next morning.
 Unfortunately that day of December 20, I had no other choice but to take my plane back to Paris on same evening and land there on December 21, in order to have the time to travel and be with my family for Christmas.

 Quite deterred and shaken, I refrained from calling again one last time in the late afternoon of December 20, just before going to the airport.
 It was clear to me that my interlocutors had had all needed time to contact me if they had wished to do so, during the two previous days.
 Gédéon Naudet could reach me by phone any time, with my number reconfirmed in all the messages that I had left on his answering service.
 James Hanlon likewise, my number appearing on the letter that was joined to the delivered paintings and which explained my project, along with my contact details also marked on each of the three paintings’ back.
 This implied that James Hanlon was totally able to reach me if he had meant to decline my offer at some point.
-If it turned out that he did not wish to be associated with my project (and of course this was perfectly his right), he just had to let me know this in time.
-That is to say, in a reasonably quick lapse of time since my mail informed him clearly of my New York stay's shortness.
+Meaning that if it turned out that he did not wish to be associated with my project (and of course this was perfectly his right), he just had to let me know that in time.
+That is to say, in a reasonable lapse of time since my mail informed him clearly of my New York stay's shortness.
 I had stressed that point strongly to Gédéon Naudet as well, of course.
 By calling me without delay after receiving the paintings, I would have had the time to repatriate the works from the Fire Station before returning for Paris, and have them delivered at some New York friends' place to keep them safe until I could fly them back to Paris.

 But only a vast blackout took place instead -like a silent and flat turn down of my proposal.
 This in contradiction with what I had been told on the phone by Gédéon Naudet when we spoke.